radkum/windows-kernel-rs/README.md

 Some ideas taken from:  [Writing a kernel driver with Rust.](https://not-matthias.github.io/kernel-driver-with-rust/)

 todo:
-- change each allocation to try_reserve
+- upgrade delprotect to protect other processes than cmd
 - check a book windowskernelprogramming2e and upgrade driver and minifilter
 - create a Firewall, Antiransomware or kernel hook engine in Rust